masiliunas/masiliunas.github.io/_pages/research.md

 <a href="https://www.iser.osaka-u.ac.jp/library/dp/2021/DP1131.pdf" target="_blank">**Market Concentration and Incentives to Collude in Cournot Oligopoly Experiments**</a> (with Nobuyuki Hanaki)

 <a href="../files/Behavioral%20variation%20in%20Tullock%20contests.pdf" target="_blank">**Behavioral variation in Tullock contests**</a> (with Friederike Mengel and J. Philipp Reiss)

+---

+# Work in progress

+**Dynamic and repeated multi-stage tournaments** (with Noah Lim and Hua Chen)

+**Public recognition in dynamic competition** (with Noah Lim and Hua Chen)

+**Observed inequality reduces real-effort performance in tournaments** (with Noah Lim)

+**Asymmetry facilitates wealth creation in a dynamic investment game** (with Alessandro Del Ponte and Noah Lim)

+**International climate change agreements with voluntary pledges and reputation** (with Alessandro Del Ponte and Noah Lim)

+**From Skinner Box experiments to Black Box games: radical behaviorism for experimental game theory** (with Barbara Ikica, Peiran Jiao and Heinrich H. Nax)

+**Learning transfer in the games of strategic complements and substitutes** (with Nobuyuki Hanaki)